pedrojosemoragallegos/structflow/README.md

-# WebFlow
+# StructFlow

 A modern, type-safe Python library for generating HTML documents programmatically.
-WebFlow provides a clean, Pythonic API for creating HTML with full type hints and comprehensive tag support.
+StructFlow provides a clean, Pythonic API for creating HTML with full type hints and comprehensive tag support.

 ## Features